-Sleepaway Camp at Harriman State Park
+SLEEPAWAY Camp in Harriman State Park

-BCNY’s Wilderness Camp Facility at Harriman State Park
+BCNY’s Camp in Harriman State Park

-BCNY’s Sleepaway Camp at Harriman State Park FAQs
+BCNY’s Camp in Harriman State Park FAQs

 Our location in New York’s Harriman State Park provides us with many advantages.
 In a beautiful natural setting, with only other camps for neighbors, our site between two lakes is isolated from commercial and private land use.
 We have easy access to all Harriman State Park amenities such as hiking on the network of trails maintained by the park, canoeing through adjacent lakes, and camping out at park sites.
 As part of the park system, we also have the added security of the very diligent Park Police Force.